-Teens use the Internet as much, and in similar ways, as adults.
-But they also often engage in risky behaviour such as downloading illegal copies of movies and music.
-Popular social networking sites, like Facebook, can also expose teens to a variety of security risks.
+Teens use the internet as much, and in similar ways, as adults.
+But they also often engage in risky behaviour such as downloading sketchy apps or pirated music.
+Social networking sites can also expose teens to a variety of security risks.

 Children may be particularly at risk online because they’re not always aware of the risks associated with what they’re doing.
 For that reason, children need close supervision when using digital devices and also need to be taught basic cyber security skills as early as possible.